soyaoki/soyaoki.github.io/about.md

 ---
-layout: page
+layout: about
-title: About
-permalink: /about/
 ---

-# About Page
+# About Me

-This is the about page content.
+Write a brief description about yourself here.